dullroar/ten-steps-to-linux-survival/Step09.md

 DESCRIPTION
        The passwd command changes passwords for user accounts.
 A normal user may only change the password for his/her own account, while the superuser may change the password for any account.  passwd also changes the account or associated password validity period.

    Password Changes
        The user is first prompted for his/her old password, if one is present.
-This password is then encrypted and compared against the stored
+       This password is then encrypted and compared against the stored password.
+The user has only one chance to enter the correct password.
-...and so on...
+       The superuser is permitted to bypass this step so that forgotten passwords may be changed.

+       After the password has been entered, password aging information is checked to see if the user is permitted to change the password at this Manual page passwd(1) line 1 (press h for help or q to quit)
 ```

 To see the `man` page for the `passwd` file format, we have to explicitly
 specify the section, in this case by using `man 5 passwd`:

+\drcap{Specifying a specific man section}
 ```
-PASSWD(5)                                                  File Formats ...
+PASSWD(5)                File Formats and Conversions                PASSWD(5)

 NAME
        passwd - the password file

 DESCRIPTION
        /etc/passwd contains one line for each user account, with seven fields delimited by colons (“:”).
 These fields are:

        ·   login name